Festival and Event Management, Major (0306)

 Available to students in other Western Sydney University Programs: Yes.
 Check that your program has the available credit points required to complete the subjects in this field of study.
 Any requisite requirements must also be met.
 Consult your Program Advisor for further advice.

-This major combines social science, business and public relation subjects to provide students with the knowledge and skills required to organise and manage festivals and events.
+This major combines social science, business and public relations subjects to provide students with the knowledge and skills required to organise, manage and promote festivals and events.
 Students will learn about the social and cultural significance of festivals and events, and the roles and responsibilities of a variety of stakeholders.
 The major also explores the important role festivals and events play in tourism and visitor economies.
 Students who choose to complete the Visitor Economy Professional Placement subject will complete a work placement with a festival/event organiser, providing a stepping-stone to employment.

 Work Integrated Learning